7 Swimming Drills to Boost Your Breaststroke Speed

 Underwater Pullouts

 Underwater pullouts involve maximizing your time underwater after the start and turns.
 Begin with a powerful push off the wall and perform a streamlined glide.
 Add in one breaststroke pull, followed by a strong dolphin kick to propel yourself further underwater.
-This drill helps improve your streamline position and allows for more distance coverage with each stroke.
+Using a pull buoy can help you focus on body position and streamline during this drill.
+This practice improves your glide efficiency and allows you to cover more distance with each stroke.

 3-2-1 Drill